Public housing estates in Kwai Chung: Sheung Man Court

 Sheung Man Court (尚文苑) is a Home Ownership Scheme court in Texaco Road, Kwai Chung, near Tai Wo Hau Estate and MTR Tai Wo Hau station.
 It comprises one block with 494 flats in total.
 Saleable flat area ranges from 26.6 to 42.6 square metres sold from HK$1.77M to HK$3.54M, after applying a 41% discount from the assessed market values.
 It was sold in 2019 and is expected to complete in 2020.

 Although the court is just opposite to Tsuen Wan Town Centre and is named with prefix "Sheung" (another one is Sheung Chui Court), it is located at the east side of Texaco Road and so belongs to Kwai Tsing District instead of Tsuen Wan District.

 Tai Wo Hau Estate / Kwai Yin Court

 Tsui Yiu Court

 Tsui Yiu Court is a HOS court in Lai King Hill, Kwai Chung, near Lai Yiu Estate and Castle Peak Road (Kwai Chung Section).
 It has 1 block built in 1981.
+It has a design that resembles the swastika symbol, although it is not affiliated with it.